Columbus Cats: History

-Former Marine John Fisher took over the coaching reins in 2011.
-Fisher's style of play, emphasizing hard running and handball, paid dividends.
+Former Marine John Fisher took over as coach in 2011.
+Fisher's style of play emphasized hard running and handball.
 In 2011, the Jackaroos dismantled the Nashville Kangaroos and the North Carolina Tigers but key players missing at Nationals in Austin, Texas, meant the team went winless.
 The following season, Columbus enjoyed its first ever win over the Chicago Swans and performed consistently all year.
-The 2012 national championships saw the Jackaroos lose to Chicago in highly controversial circumstances in the Division Three grand final.
+The Jackaroos competed in Division 3 of the 2012 national championships, defeating Kansas City, North Carolina, and Atlanta, finally losing to the Chicago Swans in the Division 3 grand final 4.7(31) to 3.4(22).